eddyson-de/tapestry-react/README.md

 Use React (http://facebook.github.io/react/index.html) together with Tapestry (http://tapestry.apache.org/).

-This library provides basic integration for using JSX and CJSX templates with Tapestry.
+This library provides basic integration for using JSX templates with Tapestry.

 ## Usage